xy21hb/proteinchat/data/README.md

 ### Encode the Protein

-We use GVP-GNN and GVP-Transformer from [ESM-IF1](https://github.com/facebookresearch/esm/tree/main/examples/inverse_folding) to encode PDB files to PyTorch tensors.
+We use GVP-GNN and GVP-Transformer from [ESM-IF1](https://github.com/facebookresearch/esm/tree/main/examples/inverse_folding) to encode chain A of each protein to PyTorch tensors.
+The folder `sample_pt` lists the `pt` files for the proteins we sampled.
+We will put the full version on Google Drive soon.